Football in Germany: Domestic cup competitions

+The national women's cup competition is also named DFB-Pokal.
+It has been held annually since 1980.
+VfL Wolfsburg has won a record 11 titles.
 Each football club which participates in the German football league system is entitled to enter the tournament.
 The clubs of the lower leagues play in regional qualification rounds, with the winners joining the teams of the Bundesliga and 2.
-Bundesliga in the main round of the tournament in the following year.
-Each elimination is determined by a single game held on the ground of one of the two participating teams.
-Since 1985 the final has been held each year at the Olympic Stadium in Berlin.
-Bayern Munich has won the cup a record 20 times.
+Bundesliga in the main round of the tournament in the following year.Each elimination is determined by a single game held on the ground of one of the two participating teams.
+Since 2010, the final has been held each year at the RheinEnergie Stadion in Cologne.